 Have a plan for your group.

 Great content for your Facebook Group isn’t going to just magically happen.
-You need to have a plan.
+You need to have a plan if you want to truly boost Facebook engagement.
 Keep an eye on what other groups are doing to keep their members engaged.
 Be creative and imaginative and push the boundaries.

 Our recommendation is not to allow Pages to join.